-Coronavirus disease 2019, otherwise known as COVID-19, has turned the world upside down.
+Coronavirus has turned the world upside down.
 Whether you get your news from TV, social media, or the Internet; it is impossible to escape its mention.
 By now, the physical effects of the virus are seared into our brains.
 Less attention, however, has been paid to the considerable psychological consequences.
 Here are some ways COVID-19 will have a lasting impact on our mental health.

 COVID-19 is providing the world with unprecedented levels of stress.
 Not only do people have to worry about their physical health, but they are also concerned about other associated fallouts, including a lack of income and childcare.
 There is a lot to worry about and human beings are not very good at dealing with uncertainty.
 Even if you do not suffer from clinical anxiety, it will test your coping skills.
 If you already have an anxiety disorder, it could become an even more serious problem.
 It would not be surprising for people to feel overwhelmed and manifest their anxiety through panic attacks.